hbprosper/BariML/README.md

 https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html

-Software release systems such as Anaconda (conda for short) make it possible to have several separate self-consistent named *environments* on a single machine, say your laptop.
+Software release systems such as Anaconda (__conda__ for short) make it possible to have several separate self-consistent named *environments* on a single machine, say your laptop.
 For example, you may need to use Python 2.7.14 sometimes and Python 3.7.4 at other times.
-If you install software without using carefully controled *environments* there is the very real danger that the software on your laptop will become inconsistent.
+If you install software without using *environments* there is the very real danger that the software on your laptop will become inconsistent.
 Anaconda (and its lightweight companion miniconda) provide a way, for example, to create a software *environment* consistent with Python 2.7.14 and another that is consistent with Python 3.7.4.

 Let's assume you want to run this tutorial using Python 3.7.4.
 It is a good idea to update conda using the command
 ```bash